A derived construction of eigenvarieties: Notation

 If $G$ is a locally profinite group, and $U \subset G$ is an open compact subgroup, then we write $\cH(G, U)$ for the algebra of compactly supported, $U$-biinvariant functions $f : G \to \Z$, with multiplication given by convolution with respect to the Haar measure on $G$ which gives $U$ volume 1.
 If $X \subset G$ is a compact $U$-biinvariant subset, then we write $[X]$ for the characteristic function of $X$, an element of $\cH(G, U)$.

 If $L$ is a $p$-adic local field with a finite extension $L \subset K$, $V$ is a Hausdorff convex $K$-vector space and $X$ is a locally-$L$ analytic manifold, then we write $C^\la(X, V)$ for the $V$-valued locally analytic functions on $X$ (\cite[\S 2.1]{Eme17}).
 We write $C^\la_c(X, V)$ for the subspace of functions with compact supports.
-For a locally $L$-analytic group $G$, we write $\cD(G, K) := C^\la(G, K)'_b$ as the $K$-locally analytic distribution algebra of $G$ (\cite{ST02J}, denoted as $\cD^\la(G, K)$ in \cite{Eme17}).
+For a locally $L$-analytic group $G$, we write $\cD(G, K) := C^\la(G, K)'_b$ as the $K$-locally analytic distribution algebra of $G$ (\cite[\S 2]{ST02J}, denoted as $\cD^\la(G, K)$ in \cite[\S 5]{Eme17}).

-If $H$ is a locally ($\QQ_p$-)analytic group and $K$ is a $p$-adic local field, we use $\Ban_H(K)$ to denote the additive category of $K$-Banach representation of $H$, and $\mathrm{Ban}^{\text{ad}}_H(K)$ to denote the abelian category of admissible continuous Banach $H$-representations (\cite[\S 6.2, Cor.
+If $H$ is a locally ($\QQ_p$-)analytic group and $K$ is a $p$-adic local field, we use $\Ban_H(K)$ to denote the additive category of $K$-Banach representation of $H$ (with $H$-equivariant continuous maps as morphisms), and $\mathrm{Ban}^{\text{ad}}_H(K)$ to denote the abelian category of admissible continuous Banach $H$-representations (\cite[\S 2]{ST02I}, \cite[\S 6.2, Cor.
 6.2.16]{Eme17}).

 If $G$ is a connected linear algebraic group over a number field $F$, we refer to $X^G$ as the symmetric space for $\Res_{F/\QQ} G$ in the sense of \cite{BS73}[\S 2] and \cite{NT15}[\S 3.1].
 And let $\overline{X}^G$ denote the partial Borel–Serre compactification of $X^G$ (\cite{BS73}[\S 7.1]).
 We also define $\partial X^G := \overline{X}^G - X^G$ and